Viewpoints on Financial Planning

 Despite these strenuous and expensive efforts, the underinsured or uninsured gap continued to grow.
 Estimates of projected health care costs according to the Department of Health and Human Services will increase by more than $200 billion from 2010 to 2019.

 In March 2010, Congress and the President proposed and passed the Patient Protection and Affordable Care Act (PPACA).
 Beginning in 2014, the PPACA requires individuals not covered by employer- or government-sponsored insurance plans to maintain minimal health insurance coverage or else pay a penalty, unless exempted (a.k.a. the “individual mandate”).

 The Act also affects the private health insurance industry and public health insurance programs by requiring coverage for pre-existing health conditions and extending coverage to 30 million uninsured Americans.
 Some experts say the future price tag may be in the trillions of dollars.
-To prepare for that eventuality, Congress included in the Act several new Medicare taxes to pay the tab.
+To prepare for that eventuality and pay the tab, Congress included several new Medicare taxes in the Act that took effect January 1, 2013.
 This article will explain the taxes and suggest financial planning options which may help one avoid and/or minimize these added taxes.

 FREQUENTLY ASKED QUESTIONS

 1. What are the new Medicare taxes?